APPFL/APPFL/docs/tutorials/examples_gpuclusterrun.rst

 Example: Simulation on GPU cluster
 ==================================

-This describes how to set up the environment to run APPFL using MPI in a GPU cluster for simulation, which is useful for benchmarking the performance of different FL algoirthms on various datasets.
+This describes how to set up the environment to run APPFL using MPI in a GPU cluster for simulation, which is useful for benchmarking the performance of different FL algorithms on various datasets.
 In this example, we partition the CIFAR10 in an non-independent and identically distributed (non-IID) manner into five client splits and train a Resnet-18 model using the FedAvg algorithm.

 .. note::

 	This tutorial is generated based on the `Delta supercomputer <https://docs.ncsa.illinois.edu/systems/delta/en/latest>`_ at the National Center for Supercomputing Applications (NCSA), which uses Slurm as it job scheduler.

 Loading Modules
 ---------------

 Most HPC clusters use `modules <https://hpc-wiki.info/hpc/Modules>`_ to manage the environment, and the module configuration may vary depending on the clusters you use.
 On the Delta supercomputer, the following modules are loaded.

 This tutorial uses `modules <https://hpc-wiki.info/hpc/Modules>`_ in SWING cluster.
 The module configuration may vary depending on the Clusters.

 .. code-block:: console